-Smart ecommerce entrepreneurs running a thriving business know there’s always more they can do to make that business grow.
+Smart entrepreneurs running a thriving business know there’s always more they can do to make that business grow.
 One way of taking things to the next level is by finding an alternate stream of income.

-How to make money with affiliate marketing 🎯
+- How to start affiliate marketing

 What is affiliate marketing?